Fabian-G/httpshare/README.md

 -l n   | Limits the number of requests to *n* per file.
 Any subsequent request will receive an unauthorized error -t n    | Trust at most *n* clients.
 This is global and not per file.
 The first *n* clients (based on IP) will be able to download any file.
 Any other clients are rejected.
 -p port | Starts the server on port *port*
--e      | Enables TLS Encryption by generating a self signed certificate on startup.
-The SHA-1 sum of that certificate is printed for sharing with the clients.
+-e      | Enables TLS Encryption.
+The certificate is read from `$USER_CONFIG_DIR/httpshare/{key.pem,cert.pem}`.
+If no certificate is found there a self signed certificate will be generated.
 -r      | If set the generated URLs will contain your public IP Addresse.
 For that another server will be queried.